 The old man stroked his facial hair with his left elbow on the table and spat in the cup.
 Then he looked up at Thomas.

 Robert: “Well you see Thomas… It ain’t no fun out there.
-It’s mighty cold.
-I’m a rugged man like yourself, but ain’t a damn Spartan can handle that kinda pain.”
+It’s mighty cold!
+I’m a rugged man like yourself, but ain’t no damn warrior can handle that kinda pain.”

 Robert spat again in the cup.